Why is Stormwater Runoff a Concern?

-2. Polluted storm water runoff can have many adverse effects on plants, fish, animals, and people.
+- Polluted stormwater runoff can have many adverse effects on plants, fish, animals, and people.

-6. Debris – plastic bags, six-pack rings, bottles, and cigarette butts – washed into waterbodies can choke, suffocate, or disable aquatic life like ducks, fish, turtles, and birds.
+- Debris – including plastic bags, six-pack rings, bottles, and cigarette butts, lids and bottle caps – washed into water bodies can choke, suffocate, or disable aquatic life like ducks, fish, turtles, and birds.

 What is the Difference between the Storm Drain System and the Sanitary Sewer System?

 Every time you use the shower, sink, toilet, etc. the water you use goes through Sacramento Regional County Sanitation District waste-water facility.
-The primary difference between the two drainage systems is that the sanitary sewer system goes through a number of wastewater treatment processes before the water it carries enters the waterways.
+The primary difference between the two drainage systems is that the sanitary sewer system goes through a number of wastewater treatment processes so that only cleaned water enters the waterways.

 On the other hand, water that passes through the storm drain system remains completely untreated!
 Storm drains funnel water away from the city and into the local waterways in order to prevent flooding.
-The water that flows through the storm drain system carries along with it pollutants (e.g. pesticides, fertilizers, litter) that are being led directly into local waterways such as the Sacramento River and the deep water ship channel.
+The water that flows through the storm drain system carries pollutants (e.g. pesticides, fertilizers, litter) directly into the Sacramento River and the Deep Water Ship Channel.